How does this medication work? What will it do for me?

 Severe allergies: People with allergies severe enough to cause anaphylaxis (a severe allergic reaction where swelling of the face, lips, and throat make it difficult to breathe) should talk to their doctor about what to do if they have an allergic reaction.
 Propranolol may make it more difficult to treat their allergic reaction with epinephrine.

 Stopping medication: Propranolol should not be stopped suddenly by people who are taking it to treat angina.
 There have been reports of severe worsening of angina and of heart attack or abnormal heart rhythms occurring for people with angina pectoris who have stopped the medication abruptly.
+If you feel that you need to stop this medication for any reason, talk to your doctor for the best way to taper the medication.

 Surgery: If you are scheduled for surgery, inform all doctors involved in your care that you take propranolol.